-- 1. Confirm with a handheld GPS that the coordinates for the target plot match the coordinates at your current location.
-Locate the southwest corner of the plot to verify.
-Move along the perimeter as much as possible in order to minimize foot traffic within the plot. - 2.
-Soil will be collected at three randomly assigned X,Y locations within each plot, one in each randomly designated subplot.
-These random sampling locations are identified using the soil X,Y coordinate list, as detailed in RD[04]. - 3.
-Using a laminated, gridded plot map (Figure 3), mark the X,Y coordinates you anticipate sampling at the plot.
+- 1. Upon arrival at a plot, use a navigation device to confirm that you are in the correct location.
+Locate one of the plot markers such as the southwest corner as an additional source of verification.
+Move along the perimeter as much as possible to minimize foot traffic within the plot. - 2.
+Soil will be collected at three randomly assigned X, Y locations within each plot, one in each randomly assigned subplot.
+These random sampling locations are identified using the soil X, Y coordinate list, as detailed in RD[04]. - 3.
+If not already done, use a laminated, gridded plot map (Figure 3) to mark the X,Y coordinates that are the target for sampling.
+Recall that the X coordinate is the number of meters east, and the Y coordinate is the number of meters north, in relation to the southwest plot corner (point 21). - a.
 Keep in mind that rejected coordinates can occur so have back-ups handy. - 4.
-For each X,Y coordinate, select the closest plot marker (e.g. SW 40, E 40, etc), then calculate distance and direction needed to navigate from the marker to the X,Y coordinate location. - a.
-Using the map, measure the distance you must traverse by counting the number of gridlines from your chosen plot marker to the X,Y coordinate drawn onto the map.
-Start with the longest distance first.
-Each gridline corresponds to 1 meter, so for example moving 5 gridlines is the equivalent of 5 meters. - b.
-For each X,Y coordinate, draw the distances and directions from the selected reference marker to the X,Y coordinate onto the map.
-Use these distances and directions to navigate from the selected plot marker to an X,Y sampling location.
+For a particular X, Y coordinate, select the closest plot marker that is available in the field. - Next, calculate the distance and direction that must be navigated from each selected plot marker to a coordinate location.
+This step may be skipped if using pre-printed maps from the Soils QC application as those include distance and direction from nearby plot markers.